-An agave in a 10" or larger pot is a great choice as a low maintenance plant because most likely, they will require water only about once a month, more or less.
+An Agave in a 10" or larger pot is a great choice for a low maintenance plant because most likely, they will require water only about once a month, more or less.
 They can be a quiet and striking tribute to life, in your home, if you a sunny place for them.
-There are smaller Agave species available as indoor plants also, that are sturdy and fascinating to live with and good for beginning indoor horticulturists.
+There are several smaller Agave species available as indoor plants.
+They are sturdy and fascinating to live with and good for beginning indoor horticulturists.

-These succulent, often rosette-shaped succulents are mainly Mexican natives.
-Their flower clusters spring up quite tall from their centers but are not too colorful.
-Surprisingly, the Agave is the same family as the winter blooming Amaryllis!
+These succulent, often rosette-shaped succulents, are mainly Mexican natives.
+Their flower clusters spring up quite tall from their centers but are not very colorful.
+Surprisingly, the Agave is in the same family as the winter blooming Amaryllis!
 Its botanical family name is Amaryllidaceae.

 - Direct sun indoors.
 Full afternoon sun is great for it.